Secondary

 Yearbook

 Yearbook is a course made up of 9th - 12th grade students that centers on the design and completion of the secondary yearbook.
 Students design the cover of the book as well as develop the theme and carry it out.
 Students learn how to develop and design pages and take pictures for the yearbook.
-Contact Jill Smithson at jills@shilohsaints.org for more information.
+Contact Lindsay Ramsey at lindsayr@shilohsaints.org for more information.

-Shiloh students have the opportunity to hear dynamic speakers in the medical field, visit local therapy and rehabilitation facilities, and shadow local doctors and medical professionals as a part of the MED Club.
-This program is offered to students who are in 9th through 12th grade and have an interest in entering the medical field.
+Shiloh students have the opportunity to hear dynamic speakers in the medical field.
+This program is offered to students who are in 6th through 12th grade and have an interest in entering the medical field.
+HOSA students compete at the state level each spring.
 Contact Bailey Boyett at baileyb@shilohsaints.org for more information.

 Robotics

-Robotics team is an elective class available to 9th - 12th-grade students.
-9th - 12th graders meet on campus during the school day.
+Robotics team is an elective class available to 6th - 12th-grade students who meet during the school day.
 Students learn the fundamentals necessary to build their first robot including JAVA programming language, CAD (Computer-Aided Design), and how to design and construct a robot for robotics competitions held around the state.
 Contact Brant Breeding at brantb@shilohsaints.org for more information.

 Quiz Bowl